kurtosis-tech/autogpt-package/README.md

 To add support for more plugins simply create an issue or create a PR adding an entry to `plugins.star`

+NOTE - If you run AutoGPT with plugins; we are using our own image published at `h4ck3rk3y/autogpt` whiile we wait for `SignificantGravitas` to release a new image greater than `0.2.2`.

 ## Development

 Kurtosis has an extension available on [VSCode](https://marketplace.visualstudio.com/items?itemName=Kurtosis.kurtosis-extension) that allows you to develop Kurtosis